yellowdog/python-examples/README.md

 ## yd-list

-The `yd-list` command can be used to list various YellowDog items, using the `namespace` and `tag` properties to target the scope of what to list:
+The `yd-list` command is used to list various YellowDog items, using the `namespace` and `tag` properties to target the scope of what to list:

 - Compute Requirements
 - Worker Pools